KitronikLtd/pxt-design-and-automate-accessory-kit/README.md

 The state of the output can be toggled by a drop down menu.
 By default, the pump is set to off.

-In this example, the pump output on the Pump Board is turned on for a second, before turning off:
+In this example, the pump output on the Design & Automate Accessory Kit Board is turned on for a second, before turning off:
 ```blocks
 designAndAutomate.turnPump(designAndAutomate.PumpState.On)
 basic.pause(1000)